Features

 • Tap Background Sounds and toggle it on.

-Quick Access Tip: You don’t want to dig into menus every time you need to focus.
-Go to Settings > Control Center and add the Hearing icon (it looks like an ear).
-Now, you can swipe down from the top right of your screen, tap the ear icon, and toggle Background Sounds on or off instantly.
+Quick Access Tip: You don't want to dig into settings every time you need to focus.
+You can add the "Hearing" icon to your Control Center (Settings > Control Center).
+Once added, just swipe down from the top-right of your screen, tap the Ear icon, and you can toggle Background Sounds on and off instantly.

-Have you ever sat in a dimly lit restaurant and struggled to read the tiny print on the menu? or perhaps you’ve tried to read the serial number on the back of a Wi-Fi router tucked behind a dusty desk?
-Most people instinctively open their Camera app and try to zoom in, but the Camera app is designed for taking photos, not analyzing fine details.
+Have you ever been in a dimly lit restaurant trying to read a menu with tiny font?
+Or perhaps you are trying to read the serial number on the back of a remote control, and it is virtually microscopic.
+Most people open their Camera app and try to zoom in, but the Camera app is designed for taking pretty pictures, not analyzing fine details.

 How to set it up: